It’s not easy to compare the Leap and the Aeron at first glance. They’re both manufactured by furniture giants and have very passionate supporters.

 It’s an age-old problem for hospital patients: They can’t move, but they’re in agony from spinal cord and nerve injuries or strokes.
 Now, with its new Gesture Chair, Steelcase aims to put some motion back into their lives.
 The Gesture Chair may look like something out of a movie set, or at least a hotel lobby, but its purpose is more practical than out of place in a hospital.
 “We wanted a chair that was very appealing,” says Rick Van Aspen, design director at Steelcase, “but also supportive, with a lot of low-profile materials that would not look out of place in a hospital.
 We were trying to push a little beyond what we had before.”
 The chair folds up to fit into a drawer, which is an alternative to a bed rail.

 The Gesture Chair, like many of Steelcase’s products, is meant to solve a problem that doesn’t exist, but that’s been nagging designers and manufacturers alike.
 “We’ve been thinking about this stuff for 10 years,” Van Aspen says.
 “It just hasn’t been a focus.”
-The chair was conceptualized after Steelcase saw their colleagues with disabilities struggle with various chairs.
+The chair was conceptualized after Steelcase saw its colleagues with disabilities struggle with various chairs.
 “A lot of times people, if they are in a wheelchair, will rely on their mother to push them around,” Van Aspen says.
 “But there are times when they’re sitting around and they need a little help from their friends and family.
 And the chairs just aren’t quite doing the job.”
 So Van Aspen and his team started experimenting with new designs that made people more mobile.

 Is Steelcase Overpriced?